Probiotic Product

 The public quality story is mostly brand-led.
 The listing says guaranteed purity and potency, highlights a clinically studied strain focus, and says the product is dairy-free, gluten-free, and soy-free.
 The package directions also emphasize storing it in a cool, dry place away from direct sunlight and not using it if the blister is damaged.

 That is useful, but it is still worth comparing quality details the same way you would with any supplement: exact strain, dose, storage instructions, inactive ingredients, and how transparent the company is about the formula.
-Our guide on how to compare probiotic products is the best next read if you are still deciding.
+Our guide on how to compare probiotic products is the best next read if you are still deciding, and the Probiotic Shelf-Life and Storage Guide is the better route for cool, dry, sunlight, and damaged-blister wording.

 What this product is really implying